What is swimmer's itch?

 organisms that cause swimmer's itch?

-Yes, many species of birds and some rodent species can harbor
+Yes.
+Many species of birds, and even some rodent species, can harbor

-the adults parasites within their blood vessels.
-Some common
+the adult parasites within their blood vessels.
+Some of the more common vertebrate

 What is the role of these birds

 and mammals in the life cycle of the parasites?

 When cercariae contact a suitable bird or mammal host, they penetrate

 through the skin, migrate through various organs including the

 liver and lungs, and then reside in the blood vessels of the